OCR-D/ocrd-website/site/en/imprint.md

 Information according to § 5 TMG

 ## Provider
-The provider of this internet presence in the legal sense is the Duke August Library Wolfenbüttel.
+The provider of this internet presence in the legal sense is the Herzog August Bibliothek Wolfenbüttel.

 Duke August Library,
 Lessingplatz 1,